cilium/cilium/Documentation/gettingstarted/proxylib.rst

     for the full request to be received and parsed  (see the existing CassandraParser as an example).
-    However, as an optimization, the parser can attempt to only request the minimum number of bytes required beyond the header to make a policy decision, and then PASS or DROP the remaining bytes without requiring them to be passed to the golang parser.
+    However, as an optimization, the parser can attempt to only request the minimum number of bytes required beyond the header to make a policy decision, and then PASS or DROP the remaining bytes without requiring them to be passed to the Golang parser.

 - **DROP x** :  Remove the first x bytes from the data stream passed to OnData, as they represent a request/reply that should not be forwarded to the client or server based on policy.
 Don't worry about making onData return